La Manga del Cura: 2015 status referendum

 The referendum of La Manga del Cura status was held in La Manga del Cura zone on 27 September 2015 to decide to which Ecuadorian province it would belong.
-Until 2015 it was considered an undefined area and therefore had no administrative or political membership to any canton or province of Ecuador and was in dispute by the four provinces bordering of Guayas, Manabí, Santo Domingo and Los Ríos.
-After multiple attempts to resolve this conflict, Guayas and Manabí persisted in the litigation, which led to a referendum held on September 27, 2015, through which by majority its inhabitants decided the accession of the territory to the province of Manabí.
+Until 2015 it was considered an undefined area and therefore had no administrative or political membership to any canton or province of Ecuador and was in dispute by the four provinces bordering Guayas, Manabí, Santo Domingo and Los Ríos.
+After multiple attempts to resolve this conflict, Guayas and Manabí persisted in the litigation, which led to a referendum held on 27 September 2015, through which by majority its inhabitants decided the accession of the territory to the province of Manabí.

 Although in previous years there were four provinces that claimed this sector as part of their territory, Guayas and Manabí remained firm in their arguments but given that this territorial dispute could not be resolved at the level of other instances it was due to call a popular consultation as contemplated by law.

-The National Electoral Council of Ecuador determined that the consultation would take place on September 27, 2015, and 15,342 people would participate.
+The National Electoral Council of Ecuador determined that the consultation would take place on 27 September 2015, and 15,342 people would participate.
 This number was determined after an Electoral Census that the NEC conducted in that sector.

 The term designated by the National Electoral Council for the electoral campaign by the prefectures of the provinces of Guayas and Manabí was September 19 to 24, 2015.

 The preparations for the referendum began during the month of September.
-On September 21, 2015, a simulacrum was held in the Santa María La Guayas electoral precinct.
-The process was carried out on September 27, 2015, at 54 Voting Receiving Boards, two days after electoral workers began visiting homes to assist the disabled with voting.
+On 21 September 2015, a simulacrum was held in the Santa María La Guayas electoral precinct.
+The process was carried out on 27 September 2015, at 54 Voting Receiving Boards, two days after electoral workers began visiting homes to assist the disabled with voting.
 It was attended by international control bodies, such as the electoral authority of Peru and representatives of USAN, as well as with the collaboration of the Armed Forces and approximately 520 National Police personnel.
 The budget allocated for the referendum was $515,975.63.